Student life was spirited and changing. It was a time of transition in our schools, our community, our nation.

-Of course somethings were a little unusual, here a couple of Hillbilly DJs
+Of course somethings were a little unusual, here a couple of Hillbilly

 Spin tunes on the record player of the day in the lobby.
 Note, there were even remote speakers, separated from the player!